 Hettinger in Adams County, North Dakota — The American Midwest (Upper Plains)

 Credits.
 This page was last revised on January 25, 2018.
-This page originally submitted on January 24, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 114 times since then.
+It was originally submitted on January 24, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 209 times since then and 38 times this year.
 Photos: 1, 2, 3. submitted on January 24, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.